radiantlogic-v8/documentation-new/documentation/installation/metrics-and-logging.md

        #   hec_token: ""
 ```

-Provide accurate values for `host`, `port`, and authentication details to ensure proper log forwarding.
 Adjust the configuration based on your specific requirements and infrastructure setup, and redeploy the chart.